Aquascape Studio

 What To Record

 Write the date, water-change amount, test results, fertilizer dose, trimming, new plants, livestock additions, equipment changes, and anything unusual.
 Short notes are better than a perfect notebook you abandon.
+A good entry can be three sentences:

 How Photos Help Decisions